 Daniel Yossman has a degree in Russian and Business Management from The University of Manchester.
 Through The Parliamentary Review he has brought together the Prime Minister, The Chancellor of the Exchequer, numerous Cabinet ministers and many of the UK’s leading executives and journalists to produce a model for reform.
-He also has a vested interest in several technology startups.

 Political Editor - CJ Wilmann

 CJ Wilmann has a BA in English Studies from the University of Nottingham and a Masters in Playwriting from the University of Birmingham.
 He is a notable playwright and author.

 Dominic has a degree in English from the University of Nottingham.
 He has worked closely with a number of leading organisations to improve practice in industry including FedEx, Hermes Parcelnet and Euro-IB.